 A domino effect or chain reaction is the cumulative effect produced when one event sets off a chain of similar events.
-One event leads to another similar event, which leads to another one, and so on, then such a phenomenon is called the domino effect.
+One event leads to another similar event, which leads to another one, and so on; this phenomenon is called the domino effect.
+The Domino effect is everywhere in our lives.
+It is like a nuclear chain reaction.
+Also, it describes the interconnection between two objects or an ecosystem.

 What Is The Domino Effect?